libreswan/libreswan/testing/web/README.md

   display (graph?) that test's history under a "Compare Test" tab.

   The raw test results are in <run>/<test>/OUTPUT/result.json.

-- Bookmark comparisons

-  For instance `results?hash,hash`.

-  The required information seems to be in `location.search`.

 - Use an accumulative bar graph instead of a scatter plot